-Break Down Technical Barriers: Youdao Opens Full Source of 'Ziyue-4' Dual-Core Engine, Hard-Rebuilding Chain-of-Thought to Cut Deployment Costs
+Break Down Technical Barriers: Youdao Opens Full Source Code for "Ziyue 4" Dual-Core Engine, Hard-Rebuilding Chain-of-Thought to Cut Deployment Costs

 Editorial standards and source policy: Editorial standards, Team.
 Content links to primary sources; see Methodology.